moq-wg/moq-transport/draft-ietf-moq-transport.md

 in StartGroup and ending at EndObject in EndGroup.
 The start and end of the range are inclusive.
 EndGroup and EndObject MUST specify the same or a later object than StartGroup and StartObject.
-If the StartGroup is prior to the current group, the publisher SHOULD reply with a SUBSCRIBE_ERROR with code 'Invalid Range'.
+If the StartGroup is prior to the current group, the publisher MUST reply with a SUBSCRIBE_ERROR with code 'Invalid Range'.

 A filter type other than the above MUST be treated as error.